 The Township of Wellington North Water Operators maintain fire hydrants in Arthur and Mount Forest as they are apart of our water infrastructure.
 Hydrants are inspected annually and are repainted as needed.
 Hydrants are Township property and are to be operated only by Township staff.

-Hydrant flushing is completed during the warmer months, usually April until November, by Township Water Operators.
+Watermain flushing is completed during the warmer months, usually April until November, by Township Water Operators.
 Flushing helps improve water quality by clearing out iron and other mineral deposits from the watermains as well as ensuring adequate chlorine is distributed throughout the water distribution system.
-For detailed information / scheduling of hydrant flushing, please see the Fire Hydrant Flushing Notice (PDF).
+For detailed information / scheduling of watermain flushing, please see the Watermain Flushing Notice (PDF).

 Hydrants help save lives in the event of a fire.
 The Township requests your assistance in keeping hydrants visible and accessible.
 Do NOT plant bushes and shrubs to hide them.
 Try to trim any existing shrubs to make them visible.
 Do NOT pile snow around a hydrant.